kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 Also, it didn't help that DOM implementation differed across web browsers.
 The browser wars were still going on at this time, so writing code for two or three browsers seemed inefficient.

 However, clients liked the visual results provided by DOM manipulation.
 So it remained a best practice, evolved to be more efficient over time, and that was that.

+<h3>...Next Came The Quite Time</h3>
+Internet stocks were rising high starting in the mid nineties...they came crashing down in the early 2000s.
+Few "internet-only" companies were profitable: as a result, other companies, including Microsoft, said the internet was a "passing fad."

+Internet companies, as a whole, didn't die out during this quiet time.
+They just experimented with a lot of cool internet things while no one was watching and pressuring them to get everything right.

+Mozilla rose to prominence during this time.
+Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.

+And companies like Google would play around with a little-known browser technology called <code>XMLHttpRequest</code>